LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 ```

 The whole web page is now stored in the variable object response.
-Then we parse the web page using beautiful soup package.
+Then we parse the web page using beautifulsoup package.

 ```python
   from bs4 import BeautifulSoup